01 of 12

-In classical feng shui applications, the Horse brings the energy of success, fame, freedom, and speed.
-Thus, the horse feng shui symbol is often used in the Fame feng shui area of the Bagua (South), as well as the Career area (North).
-The image of a horse (or several horses) is often used in business and office feng shui applications.Continue to 7 of 12 below.
+In classical feng shui applications, the horse brings the energy of success, fame, freedom, and speed.
+Thus, the horse feng shui symbol is often used in the fame feng shui area of the bagua (south) and the career area (north).
+The image of a horse or several horses is often used in business and office feng shui applications.Continue to 7 of 12 below.

 07 of 12

-The most famous feng shui wealth fish is the arowana, or dragon fish, and the purest arowanas are known to command quite high fees.
-However, the koi, or gold fish, are just as effective, as well as a pleasure to look at.
-Go for 8 or 9 fish, one of them being black color.
-Aquariums are auspicious because they bring a harmonious combination of several wealth attracting feng shui factors.Continue to 8 of 12 below.
+The most famous feng shui wealth fish is the Arowana, or dragon fish, and the purest Arowanas are known to be very expensive.
+However, koi or goldfish are just as effective, as well as a pleasure to look at.
+Go for eight or nine fish, one of them should be black.
+Aquariums are auspicious because they bring a harmonious combination of several wealth-attracting feng shui factors.Continue to 8 of 12 below.

 08 of 12

-The Tortoise is one of the four Celestial Animals, or Guardians in feng shui, which are the Green Dragon (East), the Red Phoenix (South), the White Tiger (West) and the Black Tortoise (North).
-Considered to be the guardians of good feng shui energy, the roots of their symbolism and feng shui use go deep to the feng shui beginnings, or the landscape school of feng shui.
-This brings us to the first feng shui use of turtles, or tortoises in feng shui, which is the feng shui use as a protection cure.Continue to 9 of 12 below.
+The black tortoise is one of the four celestial animals or guardians in feng shui.
+Each represents a cardinal direction and a season, the tortoise represents the winter and the north.
+The others are the green dragon (east/spring), the red phoenix (south/summer), the white tiger (west/fall).
+Considered to be the guardians of good feng shui energy, the roots of their symbolism and feng shui use go deep to the foundation of feng shui.
+Turtles or tortoises were used in feng shui as a protection cure.Continue to 9 of 12 below.

 09 of 12